 See our unit's specifications and the available configuration options in the Differences Between Variants section.

-The Acer Nitro V gaming laptop is decent for business use.
-It's well-built and features an understated design that blends into an office setting.
-Its large screen is great for multitasking, and its hardware can easily handle general productivity tasks like spreadsheets and presentations and more demanding tasks like photo and video editing.
-Unfortunately, the user experience prevents this laptop from being a one-stop shop for small business owners.
-The webcam is mediocre, the keyboard layout requires some getting used to, and the battery life is unremarkable, so you'll need to plug it in to get through the workday.
+The Acer Nitro V 16 (2024) is mediocre for general productivity.
+It's well-built and its large screen is great for multitasking.
+Its hardware can easily handle general productivity tasks like spreadsheets and presentations, and more demanding tasks like photo and video editing.
+Unfortunately, the webcam is mediocre, the keyboard layout requires some getting used to, and the battery life is unremarkable, so you'll need to plug it in to get through a full day.
 Finally, portability isn't great since it's a bulky 16-inch device.

 CPU and GPU can handle demanding workloads.